-NRI’s current 2017-18 Rhodes fellow is Jibran Khan, a graduate of King’s College, London, where he studied history, literature, economics, and theology.
-In addition to his academic work, he has worked in the communications departments of think tanks, including the Cato Institute and the Institute of Economic Affairs in London.
+NRI’s most recent Rhodes’ fellow was Jibran Khan, a graduate of King’s College, London, where he studied history, literature, economics, and theology.
+In addition to his academic work, he worked in the communications departments of think tanks, including the Cato Institute and the Institute of Economic Affairs in London.

 A graduate of Hillsdale College, Jillian Kay Melchior was NRI’s 2014-2016 Rhodes fellow.
 She is now a senior fellow at the Independent Women’s Forum where she covers energy and environmental issues and government waste, fraud and abuse for the Independent Women’s Forum.
 She is also political editor for Heat Street and the Tony Blankley Fellow for the Steamboat Institute.

 She has previously reported for National Review, the Franklin Center, The Daily, Commentary, the Wall Street Journal Asia, with freelance writings appearing in Cosmopolitan, The Weekly Standard, the New York Post and other major publications.
 Her foreign correspondence has also taken her to China, Iraq, Ukraine and elsewhere in Europe and Asia.